sharonzhou/CS236G/project.md

 - Bonus (3 points):
     - Create an interface for your model.
-    - Cleaned-up your repo significantly and open-sourced it.
+    - Clean-up your repo significantly and open-source it.
-    - Shows failed results.
+    - Show failed results.
     - Interesting pivot.

 **Virtually-famous**: Submit a video no longer than two minutes about your project.
 Get creative!